ChahiriAbderrahmane/Cdiscount/README.md

   <img src="https://github.com/user-attachments/assets/d825df49-c22b-4757-b0c8-123a92d714a0" alt="Image 2" width="45%" />
 </p>

+## The data used in this project was scraped from the Trustpilot website.

 ## 📌 Conclusion

 By analyzing **customer reviews on Trustpilot** from **February 13, 2024**, to **February 13, 2025**, 📊 it appears that **Cdiscount's performance is declining** 📉, with customers becoming increasingly dissatisfied 😞 with their services, especially regarding **delivery issues** 🚚.